-With St. Patrick's Day just a few days away, I'm in a green kind of mood.
 Today's post is about a party mix that is very similar to my Pretty-In-Pink Popcorn Party Mix, with a couple of additions to make it festive and green for St. Patrick's Day.
-(The colors can be changed for other occasions, too.)
+(The colors can be changed for other occasions, too, like adding red candies for Christmas.)
 In this mix, I used green colored popcorn instead of plain, and I added pretzels to the mix.
 It's a sweet and salty mix that is delicious, easy, and the colors can contribute to your party decorations.
 It's great for classroom party treats or to take to the office to share with co-workers.
 Serve it in a bowl, or put it in gift bags.
 This makes a fun gift or party treat or favor.

 Step-by-step photos for making Green Popcorn & Pretzel Party Mix

 Step 1.
-Assemble the ingredients: pretzels, popcorn (I used green colored popcorn, but plain works fine, too); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting; honey roasted peanuts, green M&M's (numerous online sources for single color M&Ms; also available at Walmart); coarse sea salt; decorating sprinkles (I used green and white nonpareils and green coarse sugar); canola oil, oil-based candy food coloring (see note below).
+Assemble the ingredients: pretzels, popcorn (I used green colored popcorn, but plain uncolored works fine, too); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting; honey roasted peanuts, green M&M's (numerous online sources for single color M&Ms; also available at some Walmarts); coarse sea salt; decorating sprinkles (I used green and white nonpareils and green coarse sugar); vegetable, grapeseed or other neutral oil, oil-based candy food coloring (see note below).

 In place of the white chips you can use Green Wilton candy melts that are already colored (available at Walmart and craft stores) .
 You can also omit the food coloring entirely--use plain white melted chips and rely on M&Ms and sprinkles to add color to the mix.